 Woman's Prison continues to make the film festival circuit and has garnered awards at every stop.
 It's a dramatic feature that follows a young woman's struggles through life as she tries to overcome the many obstacles placed in her way.
 I play an evangelist preacher in this one.

-Dog Jack has had special screenings throughout the Midwest and was recently released on DVD.
-It is scheduled for a television premiere in February to coincide with Black History Month.
-Dog Jack is a Civil War film about a runaway slave and his dog in which I have a small part as a train conductor.
-It's based on a true story and is narrated by Lou Gossett, Jr..
+Dog Jack has had special screenings throughout the Midwest and I understand is available on DVD.
+It's a Civil War film about a runaway slave and his dog in which I have a small part as a train conductor.
+It's based on a true story and is narrated by Lou Gossett, Jr.

 Fancypants is a compelling story about an over the hill wrestler who befriends a young boy and the lengths to which their bond will take them.
 I play a doctor who does his best to look after our fallen hero.
 If you click on the link, I'm sure you will recognize some of the names in this one.
-It has appeared in several film festivals and won Best Picture at St. Petersburg before its gala premier here in Chicago last Fall.
-It is currently being screened in select theaters and will soon be available On Demand.
+It has appeared in several film festivals and won Best Picture at St. Petersburg before its gala premier here in Chicago last year.
+It is currently being screened in select theaters and is available On Demand.

 Additional information and previews of these films can be found by clicking on the appropriate links.
 Thanks again for checking in and check back again for updates on these and other projects that yours truly might be involved in.